KaiPereira/KaiPereira/README.md

 ### Hey there, I'm Kai!

-I'm a 17 year old maker from Canada hacking on PCB's and building hardware!
+I'm a 17 year old maker from Canada hacking on PCB's, building hardware and exploring!

-I've run a popup cafe in china, did a cross-country hackathon on a train, and so much more you can read about on my [journal](https://kaipereira.com/journal)!
+I've done a lot of cool things like:
+- Run my own popup cafe in China
+- Run my own hackathon with the goal of building the dumbest thing possible
+- Went on an 8-day cross-country train hackathon with other hackers
+- Attended one of the largest hardware hackathons for highschoolers in SF
+- And so much more!

+You can read about all my cool adventures in my [journal](https://kaipereira.com/journal)!

 Current I'm designing an:
 - [8-node ITX cluster board](https://github.com/KaiPereira/Cluster-Board)